 The software market offers multiple cloud-based document management solutions.
 Some of them are industry-specific and designed for banking, healthcare, construction & engineering, etc. For example, Clio is used in legal practice document management.
 Others are known as universal and suitable for any industry.
 For example, a document management system based on SharePoint Online (you can try our demo to see how it works), an Office 365 component, is an example of a universal cloud-based solution.
-Let’s analyze features of SharePoint Online document management system (SharePoint Online DMS) and define features that are essential for small businesses, enterprises and regulated industries.
-We’ll also have a look at several alternatives to SharePoint Online DMS.
+Let’s analyze cloud-based document management by an example of a SharePoint Online document management system (SharePoint Online DMS), particularly:

 What small businesses value the most in their daily business processes is time and cost-effectiveness, and document management is no exception.
 Let’s see which features of SharePoint Online DMS answer this purpose best and thus can be especially beneficial for a small business:

 - Retrieval & access.
 Time is a small business’s most valuable asset and SharePoint Online DMS powerful full-text search based on extensive metadata allows easy and fast retrieving of documents, thus accelerating all business operations.
 Also, small businesses need to fight for each customer and with SharePoint Online DMS availability on all mobile devices, documents are accessible anywhere and anytime.
 So, for example, a sales rep doesn’t have to wait until the next morning to process an order received after the end of a working day.